ruchitachandhok/sei-flex-49/w02/d2/objects-lab.md

 ### Exercise 3

 1. Without touching (ie., redeclaring) the above product object from exercise2, use dot notation to change the price property to 0, and console.log just the price property
-2. Similarly, change the name property to become a name of your choosing.
+2. Similarly, change the `name` property to contain a new string of your choosing.

-3. Now, let's practice modifying arrays.
-Without redeclaring your productNames array from exercise 2, change the first element to be a string of your choosing.
-4. Without redeclaring your productNames array from exercise 3, change the first element to be a string of your choosing.
+# Submit
+1. <strong>Please do these in a new repl.it</strong> and submit the repl link into your <strong>deliverables</strong> file.
+2. There are some optional exercises you may attempt below if you like, but these will not be marked.

-# Optional exercises that won't be marked as we haven't covered loops yet (looping over objects)
+# Optional exercises that won't be marked as we haven't covered loops yet: looping over objects

 ## Optional Exercise 4: Object Keys